ELCrocky/Fidelity-Service/README.md

 ---

+## The problem this solves

+A loyalty point is a liability: when a business issues points, it promises something in return later.
+Because points are issued and redeemed in different months — and, in a franchise, often at different branches — a business's books swing in and out of balance.

+Consider two cases.
+A single shop gives out 3,000 points worth of value in December; in January customers redeem them and the shop absorbs the cost on its books.
+In a franchise, branch A issues 500 points and 300 are redeemed there, while branch B issues 200 but 400 are redeemed there.
+Branch B has honored points that branch A profited from — but B cannot reasonably invoice A, and a customer redeeming in Marseille points earned in Drôme makes a direct invoice between two independent franchisees absurd.

+This system places a **clearing house** (the operator of the platform) between the branches.
+Points settle against a shared pool rather than between branches: a branch that issues more than it redeems pays the pool, and a branch that redeems more than it issues is paid by the pool.
+The clearing house charges a fixed service fee per settlement.
+No branch ever invoices another — everyone settles only with the pool.

+---

 ## System overview

 Fidelity Service delivers a loyalty program as a service.
-A single deployment serves many businesses; each business (Merchant) sees only its own data and cannot access another's.
-This isolation is the foundation of the system.
+A single deployment serves many businesses; each business sees only its own data.
 A typical flow runs through a kiosk or checkout device in a store:

-1. On startup, the device authenticates with the company's staff account (or API key) and stays connected throughout the day.
+1. On startup, the device authenticates with the company's staff account (or API key) and stays connected.
 2. When a customer arrives, they scan the QR/barcode on their loyalty card.
-3. The system resolves the card and customer from the barcode, then displays the point balance and recent transactions.
+3. The system resolves the card and customer from the barcode and displays the point balance and recent transactions.
 4. A purchase earns points; the customer can spend accumulated points on a reward.
 5. A customer without a card is offered instant card creation.

-At no point does the customer enter a password.
-Their identity is the barcode on their card.
+At no point does the customer enter a password — their identity is the barcode on their card.
+Separately, at the end of each period, the clearing house settles each pool and produces per-branch financial breakdowns.

 ---